 Here are a few popular ways of writing a catchy thesis introduction:

-- write an interesting first line for a thesis introduction
+- Write an interesting first line for a thesis introduction.

-- starting with a question or some quotation
+- Starting with a question or some quotation.

-- start with a good first line is by using an open-ended and broad statement that transitions itself slowly into a discussion
+- Start with a good first line is by using an open-ended and broad statement that transitions itself slowly into a discussion.

-- deeply consider the interests of the people who you are trying to attract with your paper
+- Deeply consider the interests of the people who you are trying to attract with your paper.

 Do not stick with proven methods only as every other person is using them.
 You need to be more innovative and make sure that your paper stands out.
 Keep in mind that the broader your introduction is, the wider the audience that it is going to cater to.

-Think about what would make them leave everything they are doing and get hooked in what you have to say.
-Do some research on your audience and make a list about their interests, are there any events they could possibly be invested in, any controversial statement they would want to know more about, etc. Include these interests and keep a broad opening statement, and then smartly narrow it down.
+Think about what would make them leave everything they are doing and get hooked on what you have to say.
+Do some research on your audience and make a list of their interests, are there any events they could possibly be invested in, any controversial statement they would want to know more about, etc. Include these interests and keep a broad opening statement, and then smartly narrow it down.

 Include appropriate background knowledge